eBay/tsv-utils/docs/ToolReference.md

 $ tsv-join -H --filter-file filter.tsv --key-fields Name data.tsv
 ```

-Join using `Name` field as key, but also append the `RefID` field from the filter file.
+Join using the `Name` field as key, but also append the `RefID` field from the filter file.
 ```
 $ tsv-join -H -f filter.tsv -k Name --append-fields RefID data.tsv
 ```